F5Networks/f5-azure-arm-templates/experimental/ha-avset/new_stack/README.md

   - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
   - This template requires that the resource group name the deployment uses to be no longer than **35** characters as a result of limitations to tag size within Azure.
   - Persistence and connection mirroring are now supported in this template.
 It also supports mirroring of APM sessions, if the Access Profile is deployed in traffic-group-1.
 F5 recommends using a single traffic group, since a traditional Active/Active model is not supported at this time.
+  - To have the UDRs managed by BIG-IP, you must configure it with an Azure tag with key **f5_tg** and value **traffic-group-1**, or the name of a different traffic group you have configured on the BIG-IP VE.
   - This template now supports associating Azure Public IP Address resources with up to two BIG-IP traffic groups, allowing each BIG-IP VE device to process traffic for applications associated with the traffic group for which the device is active.
 See [Traffic Group Configuration](#traffic-group-configuration) for instructions.